deebendu/AndroidNotification/README.md

 Write down your message and choose an app.
 Click "SEND MESSAGE".

 Now you should get a push notification on your Android mobile.
-If your app is running on the background, you will get it on the mobile's notification center; otherwise you can see it in your Android Monitor log (we have to put a code to log incoming messages) like this.

 If the setup is successful, you should get a notification on your mobile.
 Sometimes, it can take a couple of minutes.